Japanese Koryū Creator myths.

 Some martial arts in Japan have origin stories that borderline on the mystical and some dive right into the supernatural.
 Are they true?
 If they are, does it matter?
 What was the purpose of these stories and myths?
-Some of these stories are meant to glue or attach the school to a well established tradition or area, mountain or shrine.
-They were really meant to bolster the legitimacy of the school, as well as make for a new break when a student learns one system and wants to strike out on their own to make a new one.
+Some of these stories are meant to glue or attach the school to a well-established tradition or area, mountain or shrine.
+They were meant to bolster the legitimacy of the school, as well as make for a new break when a student learns one system and wants to strike out on their own to make a new one.
 Let’s briefly explore a few of these myths and discuss them a bit.

 Tenshin Shoden Katori Shinto Ryu

 The name of the school itself indicates the system came from the gods.
 The founder of that school is Izasa Choisai Ieano, 飯篠 長威斎 家直.
 The school was supposedly founded around the late 1300s.
-All ready a practitioner of another system, Izasa, at the age of 60 went to Katori Shrine.
+Already a practitioner of another system, Izasa, at the age of 60 went to Katori Shrine.
 There he spent 1000 days practicing martial arts.
 Day and night and day and night.
 The deity at Katori Shrine, Futsunushi no Mikoto appeared to him in a dream.
-In this vision, he handed down a scroll of secrets of martial strategy, The Mokuroku Heiho no Shinsho.
+In this vision, he handed down a scroll of secrets of military strategy, The Mokuroku Heiho no Shinsho.

 Takenouchi Ryu 竹内流 also has a similar story.
 Founded by Takenouchi Hisamori around the 1530s.
 According to their school, Hisamori went into the mountains to train near the Sannomiya Shrine.
 He was practicing there for six days and six nights using an unusually long bokuto.
 On the final night, he fell asleep, tired from his arduous practice.
 Suddenly he was startled awake by a priest of the mountains.
-The priest, with a long white beard and white hair Hisamori thought it to be an incarnation of a god.
+The priest, with a long white beard and white hair.
+Hisamori thought it to be an incarnation of a god.
 Hisamori launched an attack

 Though strong and quick, Hisamori was easily repulsed and defeated.
 The priest told Hisamori, “When you meet an opponent, at that moment, life and death are decided.
 That is called military strategy.”
-The priest then snapped Hisamori's long bokuto in two making a short sword, and taught Hisamori techniques of kogusoku and instructed him how to use them in grappling and close combat.
-After which a sudden gush of wind and lighting came and the priest disappeared.
+The priest then snapped Hisamori's long bokuto in two making a short sword, and taught Hisamori techniques of kogusoku and instructed him in how to use them in grappling and close combat.
+After which a sudden gush of wind and lighting came, and the priest disappeared.